1coderookie/BSB-LPB-LAN_EN/docs/chap01.md

 *The "BSB-LAN ESP32" adapter, v4.2, assembled for the recommended NodeMCU.*

-In addition, the adapter can also be used with an [Olimex ESP32-EVB](https://www.olimex.com/Products/IoT/ESP32/ESP32-EVB/open-source-hardware) and plugged directly into the ten-pin UEXT connector of Olimex boards by adding a double-row five-pin connector (2x5 pin, RM 2.54mm) on the bottom of the board.
+In addition, the adapter can also be used with an [Olimex ESP32-EVB](https://www.olimex.com/Products/IoT/ESP32/ESP32-EVB/open-source-hardware) and an [Olimex ESP32-PoE](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware).
+It can be plugged directly into the ten-pin UEXT connector of Olimex boards by adding a double-row five-pin connector (2x5 pin, RM 2.54mm) on the bottom of the PCB.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/ESP32-PCB-v42_assembled_Olimex.jpeg">